 Foreign Service Officer and Pickering Alumna.
-Current post is Brazil and the next is new delhi, India.
+Their current post is Brazil and the next is new Delhi, India.
 Mother to three.

 Although not updated since 2018, discusses postings to Kosovo and DC.
 Explores serving as a diplomat under administrations of different ilks.

 This entry is here for the inevitable that someone will copy and paste this list as a whole — that’s stealing under US copyright law (and many international treaties)– to put on their own website.
 But, hey, if they don’t bother to edit it first, then here we are, a couple of nomads (one of whom is a recovering lawyer), a couple passionate about serving to make the world a better place wherever we happen to find ourselves.

 We’ve lived in 9 countries between us, including Germany where we live at the pleasure of the United States Government.

 Covers 2016-2021, an early career diplomat whose first post was Djibouti followed by Vietnam.
 Blogs from 2016-2017 helpfully cover preparation for A-100 and her first post, while recent posts discuss life in the time of the coronavirus pandemic in Vietnam.
 An early quote reads:

 Margaret Mead once said, “Never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has.”
 And as I switch off my desk lamp for the last time, I encourage each of you to push for the progress you want to see in your job, in your community, and in the world.
 So here’s to change.
 And more importantly, here’s to not causing any international diplomatic incidents…Notes from Post: https://notesfrompost.com/2016/12/